rkapl123/DBAddin/docs/DBSheets.md

 Lookup columns are restricted with excel's cell validation, including a drop-down of allowed values.

-Data is changed simply by editing existing data in cells, this marks the row(s) to be changed at the rightmost end of the data table as (c)reated, (u)pdated or (i)nserted.
+Data is changed simply by editing existing data in cells, this marks the row(s) to be changed at the rightmost end of the data table as (i)nserted, (u)pdated or (d)eleted.

 Inserting is done by entering data into empty rows, either allowing the database to introduce a new primary key by leaving the primary column empty (only possible for singular primary keys) or by setting the primary key yourself.
 This marks the row(s) to be inserted.